firecracker-github-runner/basic-runner/README.md

 # basic-runner

-A basic Github ARC runner with:
+A basic Github ARC runner with devenv.

-- apko
-- bun
-- deno
-- curl
-- git
-- jq
-- unzip
-- wget